-If you're looking for the best Chromebook with a big display, the Acer Chromebook 15 delivers with a 15.6-inch IPS touchscreen.
-In addition to the hefty screen size, it also provides hours of great battery life, loud speakers, a backlit keyboard and enough power to get you through the basics.
-That noted, Asus, HP and Lenovo now also sell 15-inch Chromebook laptops in the same approximate price range that are worth a look.
-Note that this is a 2017 model, but it's still a relatively cheap Chromebook and a worthy budget pick in Acer's line.
-Read our Acer Chromebook 15 (2017) review.
+If you're looking for the best Chromebook with a big display, the HP Chromebook 15 delivers with a 15.6-inch IPS touchscreen.
+In addition to the hefty screen size, it also provides hours of great battery life, loud speakers, a backlit keyboard with a number pad as well as a Delete key and plenty of power to get you through the basics.
+That noted, Asus, Acer and Lenovo also sell 15-inch Chromebook laptops in the same approximate price range that are worth a look.
+But in the end, we prefer the premium look and feel of the HP.
+Read our HP Chromebook 15 (2019) review.

 HP's x2 is a terrific laptop with a great detachable display, a keyboard that's comfortable to type on and surprisingly peppy performance.
 And it doubles as a fabulous standalone in tablet mode -- thin and lightweight, responsive to touch and stylus, and perceptive to orientation.
 Battery life in this lightweight Chromebook is respectable.
 Plus -- and this is a big one when it comes to choosing the best Chromebook for your needs -- it comes with stylus and keyboard included at a time when many premium hybrids insist you buy them separately.
 Read our HP Chromebook x2 review.